unm-historiography/metahistory/essays/modernism/anthropology.md

 {% include figure.html
   class="img-center"
   width="121%"
-  caption="Timeline of influential anthropological discoveries and publications" image-url="anthro-timeline.png" source-url="https://savageminds.org/2010/04/17/i-see-your-timeline-and-raise-you-a-timeline/"
+  caption="Click on this image and zoom for a detailed timeline of influential anthropological discoveries and publications." image-url="anthro-timeline.png" source-url="https://savageminds.org/2010/04/17/i-see-your-timeline-and-raise-you-a-timeline/"
 %}